-Prior to our investment in a property, the Asset Management Company conducts due diligence review, including an environmental assessment and an evaluation of risks related to building safety, soil contamination and flooding.
-We make decisions on the basis of this due diligence review, and we may reject a potential investment based on environmental factors.
+MEL invests only in properties that have been subjected to the Asset Management Company's comprehensive due diligence review, including an environmental assessment and an evaluation of risks related to building safety, soil contamination, flooding, earthquakes.
+With each acquisition opportunity, the Asset Management Company reviews E/S related due diligence findings and take into account the property's energy assessment as well as whether the property has been granted environmental certifications or its capability of being granted such certifications.
+MEL makes investment decisions on the basis of this due diligence review, and may reject a potential investment based on environmental factors.

-In addition, the Asset Management Company has established a debt-based Green Finance Framework and an equity-based Green Equity Framework.
-When investing in properties using proceeds from green financing conducted under the Green Finance Framework or the Green Equity Frameworks, we do not consider properties that do not meet the certain green-buildings certification linked eligibility and sustainability criteria specified in these Frameworks.
+In addition, MEL has established a debt-based Green Finance Framework and an equity-based Green Equity Framework.
+When investing in properties using proceeds from green financing conducted under the Green Finance Framework or the Green Equity Framework, properties that do not meet the certain green-buildings certification linked eligibility and sustainability criteria specified in these Frameworks are ruled out.